vison888/open-im-server/README.md

 ## :closed_book: License

-This software is licensed under the Apache License 2.0
+OpenIMSDK is available under the Apache License 2.0.
+See the [LICENSE file](https://github.com/openimsdk/open-im-server/blob/main/LICENSE) for more information.